 The incidence angle should be centered at 40 degrees and the beam width should be as small as possible considering all other constraints.
 The antenna pattern should be well known.

-For SMAPVEX16 the well-established Passive Active L-band System (PALS) will be utilized (Colliander et al., 2015).
+For SMAPVEX16, the well-established Passive Active L-band System (PALS) was utilized (Colliander et al., 2015).
 It was converted to a scanner that will be capable of meeting the experiment requirement.
 Details are provided in later sections.

 Detailed Experiment Plans